Skip to main content

 Endangered

 Giraffes can be recognized by their long necks and tall legs.
 On the head, they have two short, knobby horns also known as ossicones.
 Males also have a bump on the forehead.
-Reticulated giraffes can be distinguished from other subspecies by their pattern.
+Reticulated giraffes can be distinguished from the three other species of giraffe by their pattern.
 Their spots have straight edges, making the white-yellow fur between them resemble a kind of reticle, hence the name.
-In other giraffe subspecies, these spots tend to be more jagged.
+In other giraffe species, these spots tend to be more jagged.

 The reticulated giraffe is native to the savannas and shrublands of East Africa, including Kenya, Ethiopia and Somalia.
 These are mostly dry areas with scattered acacia trees, the giraffe's main food source.
 As a result, reticulated giraffes often travel long distances in search of food.

-Giraffes give birth standing up, which causes their calf to fall to the ground from a two meter height.
-Despite this impactful birth, it takes the calf less than an hour to stand on its feet.
-Shortly after birth the calf has to be able to walk to follow its mother in search of food.
-The mother protects it from predators, for which a young giraffe is an easy prey.
-Giraffes suckle until they are about a year old.
+Giraffes give birth standing up, which means that the calf falls to the ground from a height of about two metres at birth.
+However, the calf is able to stand on its legs after just one hour.
+It has to, because it soon has to follow its mother, who is looking for food.
+It is better protected from predators, for whom a young giraffe is easy prey, when it is with its mother.
+Giraffes suckle until they are about one year old.

-Kenya's population has grown rapidly over the past 50 years.
-To feed that growing population, the amount of agricultural land has also increased.
+Kenya's population has grown rapidly over the last 50 years.
+To feed this growing population, the amount of agricultural land has also increased.
 In addition, many new houses and roads have been built.
-As a result, the reticulated giraffe's habitat has shrunk and fragmented considerably.
-In addition, the reticulated giraffe is a popular target for hunters.
-These are the main reasons the reticulated giraffe is now endangered.
-One way to protect the species from extinction is to build up a healthy reserve population in zoos.
+As a result, the reticulated giraffe's habitat has shrunk considerably and become fragmented.
+Furthermore, the reticulated giraffe is a popular target for hunters.
+These are the main reasons why the reticulated giraffe is now endangered.
+Fortunately, the number of reticulated giraffes seems to be on the rise again due to conservation efforts in the wild.